 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is very common and most often occurs in women aged 30 to 50.
-Risk factors include rheumatoid arthritis or other wrist arthritis (sometimes the presenting manifestation), diabetes mellitus, hypothyroidism, acromegaly, primary or dialysis-associated amyloidosis, and pregnancy-induced edema in the carpal tunnel.
+Risk factors include rheumatoid arthritis or other wrist arthritis (sometimes the presenting manifestation), diabetes mellitus, hypothyroidism, acromegaly, primary, cardiac or dialysis-associated amyloidosis, and pregnancy-induced edema in the carpal tunnel.
 Activities or jobs that require repetitive flexion and extension of the wrist may contribute, but rarely.
 Most cases are idiopathic.

 Symptoms of carpal tunnel syndrome include pain of the hand and wrist associated with tingling and numbness, classically distributed along the median nerve (the palmar side of the thumb, the index and middle fingers, and the radial half of the ring finger) but possibly involving the entire hand.
 Typically, the patient wakes at night with burning or aching pain and with numbness and tingling and shakes the hand to obtain relief and restore sensation.
 Thenar atrophy and weakness of thumb opposition and abduction may develop late.

 The diagnosis of carpal tunnel syndrome is strongly suggested by the Tinel sign, in which median nerve paresthesias are reproduced by tapping at the volar surface of the wrist over the site of the median nerve in the carpal tunnel.
 Reproduction of tingling with wrist flexion (Phalen sign) or with direct pressure on the nerve at the wrist in a neutral position (median nerve compression test) is also suggestive.
 The median nerve compression test is positive if symptoms develop within 30 seconds.
 However, clinical differentiation from other types of peripheral neuropathy may sometimes be difficult.

-If these measures do not control symptoms, a mixture of an anesthetic and a corticosteroid (eg, 1.5 mL of a 4-mg/mL dexamethasone solution mixed with 1.5 mL of 1% lidocaine) should be injected into the carpal tunnel at a site just ulnar to the palmaris longus tendon and proximal to the distal crease at the wrist.
+If these measures do not control symptoms, a mixture of an anesthetic and a corticosteroid (eg, 1.5 mL of a 4-mg/mL dexamethasone solution mixed with 1.5 mL of 1% lidocaine) may be injected into the carpal tunnel at a site just ulnar to the palmaris longus tendon and proximal to the distal crease at the wrist.
+This is more often effective for milder or pregnancy-related carpal tunnel syndrome.

 Although carpal tunnel syndrome has many risk factors, most cases are idiopathic.